 Thank you for your interest in the AUx Instructor role.
 Currently, all positions for Spring 2023 AUx2 Instructor positions have been filled.
 However, a few positions for AUx1 Instructors are still available for the spring.
 For best consideration to be an AUx1 Instructor in Spring 2023, please submit materials by Wednesday, Novemeber 23rd.

 The AUx Instructor serves as a role model, teacher, and mentor to their AUx students.
 It is the Instructor’s responsibility to attend weekly AUx class sessions and hold weekly office hours for their students.
-Along with the AUx Peer Facilitator, the AUx Instructor prepares weekly lesson plans including dialogue facilitation and active learning component.
-The AUx Instructor is responsible for adhering to the standardized curriculum, AUx program policies, and grading rubrics.
+In collaboration with the AUx Peer Facilitator, the AUx Instructor prepares weekly lesson plans including dialogue facilitation and active learning component.
+The AUx Instructor is responsible for adhering to the co-facilitation model, the standardized curriculum, and AUx program policies including grading rubrics.

->

-> - A master's degree in a relevant field
+- A master's or terminal degree in a relevant field

-> - Willingness to participate in ongoing training prior to the start of the semester and throughout the semester
+- Willingness to participate in ongoing training prior to the start of the semester and throughout the semester